Smoke Detector Regulations NSW

 Having a single smoke alarm installed in a downstairs room of a large property will not offer you adequate warning.
 At the very least you should have a smoke detector installed on every floor of your home.
 The accepted standard for Australian smoke detectors and fire alarms falls under AS3786.
 The product will display that it meets the Australian Standards AS3786.

-If you are not an electrician, you should not attempt to fit a hard wired smoke detector.
+If you are not an electrician, you should not attempt to fit a hard-wired smoke detector.
 It is important that the detector is installed by a qualified electrician and in accordance with the manufacturer’s instructions.
 You should test your alarms frequently to ensure they are working correctly.
-Fire & Rescue NSW recommend testing alarms at least once a month, if not more.
+Fire & Rescue NSW recommends testing alarms at least once a month, if not more.

 Smoke alarms and their components are not made to last forever.
-You will need to replace batteries at least once a year or when a battery only alarm fails during testing.
+You will need to replace batteries at least once a year or when a battery-only alarm fails during testing.
 The lifespan of the alarm itself will depend on the manufacturer.
-Keep manufacturer’s instructions in a safe space and replace the alarm in accordance with the manufacturer’s guidelines.
+Keep the manufacturer’s instructions in a safe space and replace the alarm in accordance with the manufacturer’s guidelines.

 In the Event of Fire

-For more information on smoke detectors and the regulations concerning them, contact our registered building inspectors at Houspect and we will help you formulate a plan to ensure your home is safe.
+For more information on smoke alarm laws NSW, smoke detectors and the regulations concerning them, contact our registered building inspectors at Houspect and we will help you formulate a plan to ensure your home is safe.